Anti-Hindi agitations of Tamil Nadu

-The agitations of 1965 led to major political changes in the state.
-The DMK won the 1967 assembly election and the Congress Party never managed to recapture power in the state since then.
-The Official Languages Act was eventually amended in 1967 by the Congress government headed by Indira Gandhi to guarantee the indefinite use of Hindi and English as official languages.
+The agitations led to major political changes in the state.
+The DMK won the 1967 assembly election and the INC never managed to recapture power in the state since then.
+The Official Languages Act was eventually amended in 1967 by the Union government (headed by Indira Gandhi) to guarantee the indefinite use of Hindi and English as official languages.
 This effectively ensured the current "virtual indefinite policy of bilingualism" of the Indian Republic.
 There were also two similar (but smaller) agitations in 1968 and 1986 which had varying degrees of success.
+In the 21st century, numerous agitations in various forms have been continuing intermittently in response to covert and overt attempts of Hindi promulgation.

 Background

 The Republic of India has hundreds of languages.
 During the British Raj, English was the official language.
 When the Indian independence movement gained momentum in the early part of the 20th century, efforts were undertaken to make Hindi as a common language to unite linguistic groups against the British government.
 As early as 1918, Mahatma Gandhi established the Dakshin Bharat Hindi Prachar Sabha (Institution for the Propagation of Hindi in South India).
 In 1925, the Indian National Congress switched the language of its official business from English to Hindi.
 Both Gandhi and Jawaharlal Nehru were supporters of Hindi and Congress wanted to propagate the learning of Hindi in non-Hindi speaking provinces of India.
 The idea of making Hindi the common language forcefully, was not acceptable to Periyar, who viewed it as an attempt to make Tamils subordinate to North Indians.